UNR-CFB/lahontan/scripts/Pipeline/README.md

 ```
 -h, --help
     Show this screen and exit
+-r <referenceDir>
+    One of the mandatory arguments i.e. must specify either
+    r OR i options.
+    Option value is a path to directory that contains a GTF,
+    cDNA, and reference genome
+-i <input>
+    One of the mandatory arguments i.e. must specify either
+    r OR i options
+    Option value is a path to input file that must contain
+    at least a path to reference directory
+    Note: a default input file can be generated with:
+        runPipe gendef --mode prepref
 -q, --qualitycheck
     Only run quality check on references.
 Default behavior
     is to run both quality control and preprocessing